Junior Rangers Youth Jobs

 What has been your favorite part of being a Junior Ranger?

 Disclaimer: These positions are very competitive.
 Every year we turn away half of the applicants who apply.
-In 2019, there will be 12 small Conservation/Trail Crews and 1 small Youth Ranger Crew.
+In 2021, there will be 12 small Conservation/Trail Crews and 1 small Youth Ranger Crew.
 If you've applied before, please apply again as we keep track of motivated individuals who apply multiple years in a row.

 Junior Ranger Crews

 The Junior Ranger Program is the overarching name for two tracks.
 Applicants can choose between the Youth Ranger Crew or the Conservation/Trail Crews.

 The Conservation/Trail Crews work on trail maintenance and construction, forestry, vegetation, agriculture, and ecological restoration projects.
 Crews are led by team leaders who have backgrounds in outdoor education, leadership, and conservation.
 Team leaders create opportunities for Junior Rangers to learn about the natural world and gain valuable work and life skills.
 The Conservation/Trail Crews work closely with many OSMP workgroups.
 This provides Junior Rangers the opportunity to explore careers in natural resources and become confident stewards of public lands and leaders in their community.